allenai/situation_modeling/README.md

 Situation Modeling
 ======================

-Code base for situation modeling projects.
+Code base for situation modeling projects and other general-purpose tools for NLU based on (Huggingface)[https://github.com/huggingface/transformers].

+For details about our EMNLP 2022 paper on breakpoint modeling, see `etc/emnlp_2022_scripts` (more details forthcoming).

 ## Basic setup
 ----------------------------